aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

     ![CloudShell session running](screenshots/ss-deploy-01-cloudshell.png)

-2. Clone the solution into your environment:
+2. Install the Python 3.11 into your environment.

     ```
+    sudo yum install python3.11 python3.11-pip -y
+    ```

+3. Clone the solution into your environment:
+    ```
     cd ~
     git clone https://github.com/aws-samples/toolkit-for-aws-transfer-family.git
     ```

-3. Run the following command to run the build script, which downloads all package dependencies and generates archives for the Lambda layer and function used in the solution.
+4. Run the following command to run the build script, which downloads all package dependencies and generates archives for the Lambda layer and function used in the solution.
     ```
-    cd ~/aws-transfer-custom-idp-solution
+    cd ~/toolkit-for-aws-transfer-family/solutions/custom-idp
     ./build.sh
     ```
     Monitor the execution and verify the script completes successfully.

-4. Begin the SAM deployment by using the following command
+5. Begin the SAM deployment by using the following command

     ```
-    sam deploy --guided
+    sam deploy --guided --capabilities "CAPABILITY_NAMED_IAM"

     ```
     At the prompts, provide the following information: